jbcodeforce/vuejs-studies/docs/vuetify.md

     <v-btn color="info">Login</v-btn>
   </v-card-actions>
   ```

-* Clean the layout
-set th card width to  400px, add spacing to the top and centering it Vuetify CSS utility
+* Clean the layout: set the card width to  400px, add spacing to the top and centering it Vuetify CSS utility
 classes mt-5 (i.e., margin top 5 units) and mx-a (i.e., horizontal margin auto).
 The spacing between login and the username input is also a little large
-* Add spacer and divider.
-See the App.vue
+* Add `v-spacer` and `v-divider`.
-* Toggle Password Visibility:
-add a data property of showPassword, and use the `v-bind` directive to determine
+* Toggle Password Visibility: add a data property of showPassword, and use the `v-bind` directive to determine
 whether the type of the field will be text or password

   ```html